-I. Introduction
+I. INTRODUCTION

-P OR SEVERAL decades, the Internet serves as a worldwide information infrastructure for humans to communicate with one another.
-Nowadays, due to the technological advances in low-cost sensors, RF identification (RFID), scalable cloud computing, and ubiquitous wireless connectivity, more and more physical objects and things are able to connect to the Internet and interact with the physical world around, which makes the Internet evolve to a new era, known as the "Internet of Things" (IoT) [1]-[3].
-Under the IoT, a vast amount
+F OR several decades, Internet serves as a worldwide information infrastructure for humans to communicate with one another.
+Nowadays, due to the technological advances in low-cost sensors, radio frequency identification (RFID), scalable cloud computing and ubiquitous wireless connectivity, more and more physical objects and things are able to connect to Internet and interact with the physical world around, which makes the Internet evolve to a new era, known as the "Internet of Things" (IoT) [1]-[3].
+Under IoT, a vast amount of data, i.e., big data, will be available and shared over Internet among interested parties.
+We can extract more valuable and insightful knowledge about the state of objects or surrounding

-Manuscript received February 11, 2014; revised April 29, 2014 and August 10, 2014; accepted August 13, 2014.
-Date of publication August 29, 2014; date of current version October 21, 2014.
-This work was supported in part by the U.S. National Science Foundation under Grant CNS-1343356.
+This work was partially supported by the U.S. National Science Foundation under Grants CNS-1343356.

-- H. Yue and Y. Fang are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611 USA (e-mail: hyue@ufl.edu; fang@ece.ufl.edu). - L. Guo is with the Department of Electrical and Computer Engineering, Binghamton University, State University of New York, Binghamton, NY 13902 USA (e-mail: lguo@binghamton.edu). - R. Li and H. Asaeda are with the National Institute of Information and Communication Technology, Tokyo 184-8795, Japan (e-mail: lrd@nict.go.jp; asaeda@nict.go.jp).
+H. Yue and Y. Fang are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611 USA e-mail: {hyue@, fang@ece.}ufl.edu.

-Color versions of one or more of the figures in this paper are available online at http://ieeexplore.ieee.org.
+L. Guo is currently with Department of Electrical and Computer Engineering, Binghamton University, State University of New York, email: lguo@binghamton.edu.

-Digital Object Identifier 10.1109/JIOT.2014.2353629
+R. Li and H. Asaeda are with the National Institute of Information and Communication Technology 4-2-1, NuKui-Katamachi, Koganei, Tokyo, 184-8795, Japan e-mail: {lrd@, asaeda@}nict.go.jp.

-of data, i.e., big data, will be available and shared over the Internet among interested parties.
-We can extract more valuable and insightful knowledge about the state of objects or surrounding environment, and then have a better understanding and control over them, which will significantly improve the quality of our life.
-Based on a recent white paper from Cisco, there will be 50 billions devices connected to the Internet by 2020, and the IoT will create 14.4 trillion dollars of value at stake for industries in the next decade.
+Copyright (c) 2012 IEEE.
+Personal use of this material is permitted.
+However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. environment, and then have a better understanding and control over them, which will significantly improve the quality of our life.
+Based on a recent white paper from Cisco, there will be 50 billions devices connected to Internet by 2020 and IoT will create 14.4 Trillion dollars of value at stake for industries in the next decade.

-The IoT has boosted various advanced services over the Internet and most of them are data-centric in nature, where data are collected, disseminated, and shared among a certain group of objects and humans with common interests.
+IoT has boosted various advanced services over the Internet and most of them are data-centric in nature, where data is collected, disseminated and shared among a certain group of objects and humans with common interests.
 The essential characteristic of such data-centric services is that users care about the content themselves and are oblivious to the locations where the desired data resides.
 Here, we take Smart Cities as an example for illustration.
-Smart Cities are one of the most outstanding creations of the IoT [4]-[6], and data-centric services exist everywhere in different systems in Smart Cities, as shown in Fig. 1.
+Smart Cities are one of the most outstanding creations of IoT [4]-[6], and data-centric services exist everywhere in different systems in Smart Cities, as shown in Fig. 1.
 For instance, in a healthcare system, body area networks consisting of small sensors are widely deployed to monitor patients' health status like heart rate and blood pressure.
-The measured data are sent to doctors for healthcare advices and could also be accessed by the patients and their relatives.
+The measured data is sent to doctors for healthcare advices, and could also be accessed by the patients and their relatives.
 The doctors share the treatment data with the patients and concerned parties (e.g., relatives and friends), and supervisory signals could be sent back to the sensors in body area networks for triggering corresponding actions.
-In a transportation system, drivers can collect information about road conditions and traffic status with the RFID tags attached to their cars or roadside facilities and share the information with other drivers to avoid traffic congestion.
+In a transportation system, drivers can collect information about road conditions and traffic status with the RFID tags attached to their cars or roadside facilities, and share the information with other drivers to avoid traffic congestion.
 The police can also use the data to make a better control and dispatch over the whole system.
-By using IoT technologies, we can build a smart environment, such as a smart city, we are living in for a better life.
+By using IoT technologies, we can build a smart environment, such as a smart city, we are living in, for better life.